 The report considered as alternatives a single point of entry and multiple points of entry in a banking group in a resolution scenario.
 In the former case, resolution powers would be applied at the top parent or holding company level, and would involve the write-down or mandatory conversion of unsecured debt into equity.
 Multiple point of entry resolution involves the application of resolution powers by two or more resolution authorities to different parts of the group, and is likely to result in the break-up of the group into two or more separate units.
 The choice of resolution strategy should take into account the structure and business model of the group concerned and the group's particular characteristics.
 According to the report, a single point of entry may represent the most effective option for a banking group that operates in a highly integrated manner, whereas a multiple point of entry strategy may well be suitable for a group with a decentralised structure, with subgroups of relatively independently capitalised and separately funded subsidiaries.
 Neither strategy is, in reality, without significant legal and practical challenges, and it may be that, over time, the norm for global banking groups (if there could be such a thing) will be a resolution strategy that is a hybrid of the single point of entry and multiple point of entry strategies.

 The second FSB report set out guidance on recovery triggers and stress scenarios.
 The report referred to both quantitative and qualitative triggers.
 Quantitative triggers include ratings downgrades, credit risk limits, withdrawal of deposits or other funding, and the three-month interbank rate.
-This will presumably be replaced by risk-free rates.
+This will presumably be replaced by risk-free rates as a result of the regulatory push to adopt risk-free rates.
 Qualitative triggers could include requests from counterparties for early redemption of liabilities, difficulties in issuing debt at current rates, an unexpected loss of senior management or adverse court rulings.
 The report noted that G-SIFIs typically use two to four stress scenarios for recovery planning purposes.
 These may include both systemic and idiosyncratic stress scenarios.
-Examples of stress scenarios include losses through a rogue trader, a euro or dollar crisis, decreasing GDP rates, loss of goodwill, a significant withdrawal of deposits, an exodus of talent, a collapse of global financial markets and fraud.
+Examples of stress scenarios include losses through a rogue trader, a euro or dollar crisis, decreasing GDP rates, loss of goodwill, a significant withdrawal of deposits, an exodus of talent, a collapse of global financial markets, and fraud.
 The report notes that some G-SIFIs also perform reverse stress testing (which involves identifying scenarios in which the group would fail).

 The third FSB report provided guidance on the identification of critical functions and critical shared services that resolution regimes and strategies should seek to preserve.
 A critical function is one provided by a G-SIFI to third parties where the sudden failure to provide the function would be likely to have a material impact on third parties because of the systemic relevance of the function or of the G-SIFI in providing the function.